becodeorg/BeCode/hubot-challenge.md

 `joke` -> fetches a joke from a joke web service `kitten`-> fetches a kitten Gif from a kitten web service.
 ...
 ```

+## Deliverable
+A repository with the needed code and the proper instructions to set it up along with configuration option explanations.

 ![](https://hubot.github.com/assets/images/layout/schematic.svg)